 Always store your candle in a cool, dry place at room temperature and keep it away from direct sunlight and high humidity.
 Be sure to store your candle with the lid on.

 The first time you burn your candle is extremely important: allow the candle to burn until the melted wax reaches the edge of the container.
-This should take between 2 and 3 hours in our 14 oz candle.
+This can take several hours.
 Burning the candle this length of time will prevent the wax from tunneling on the side of the jar.
 Candles that have tunneling have severely reduced burn time.
-The burn time will also be severely reduced if you burn your candles for longer periods of time.
-If you plan on burning your candles for longer than 3-4 hours at a time, we do recommend the large 14 ounce tin as that size is most suited for extended burn times.

 Discard your candle once ½ inch of wax is remaining in the jar.